-(Ma rk one) ANNUAL REPORT PURSUA SECURITIES EXCHANGE A NT TO SECTION 13 OR 15(d) OF THE CT OF 1934 For the fiscal year e nded January 30, 2016 or SECURITIES EXCHANGE A For the transition period fr om to .
-Commission fi le number 1-6140 AD'S, INC. t as specified in its charter) (Exact name of registral t as specified in its charter) DELAWARE 71-0388071 State or other jurisdiction of incorporation or organization (IRS Employer Identification No.) - identification No.) 1600 CANTRELL ROAD, LITTLE ROCK, ARKANSAS 72201 (Address of principal executive offices) (Zip Code) Registrant's telephone number, i ncluding area code (501) 376-5200 Securities registered pursuant to Section 12(b) of the Ac Title of each class Name of each exchange on which registered Class A Common Stock New York Stock Exchange Securities registered pursuant to Section 12(g) of the Ac t: None Indicate by check mark if the registrant is a well-known \square No seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required t No o file reports pursuant to Section 13 or Section 15(d) of the Act.
-Securi ed all reports required to be filed by Section 13 or 15(d) of the this (or for such shorter period that the registrant was required to ements for the past 90 days. 🗷 Yes 🗆 No every chapte Interactive Data File required to be submitted and posted itted electronically and posted on its corporate Web site, if any, I pursuant to Rule 405 of Regulation S-T (§232.405 of this eriod that the registrant was required to submit and post such chapte r) is not contained herein, and will not be contained, to t pursuant to Item 405 of Regulation S-K (§ 229.405 of this he best of registrant's knowledge, in definitive proxy or this Form 10-K or any amendment to this Form 10-K.
+11 (Mark one) X ANNUAL REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF For the fiscal year ended Jan uary 28, 2017 or TRANSITION REPORT PURSUANT SECURITIES EXCHANGE ACT OF T TO SECTION 13 OR 15(d) OF THE 1934 For the transition period from to .
+Commission file numbe er 1-6140 DILLARD'S, INC. (Exact name of registrant as speci DELAWARE 71-0388071 State or other jurisdiction (IRS Employer f incorporation or organization Identification No.) 1600 CA NTRELL ROAD, LITTLE ROCK, 72201 (Add ARKANSAS ress of principal executive offices) 72201 (Zip Code) Registrant's telephone number, including area code (501) 376-5200 Securitie s registered pursuant to Section 12(b) of the Act: mon code (501) 570 5200 Securine Title of each class Name of each exchange on which registered Class A Common Stock New York Stock Exchange Securitie s registered pursuant to Section 12(g) of the Act: None Indicate ✓ Yes □ No by check mark if the registrant is a well-known seasoned l issuer, as defined in Rule 405 of the Securities Ac t.
+Indicate 1 ☐ Yes 🗷 No by check mark if the registrant is not required to file repo orts pursuant to Section 13 or Section 15(d) of the A Act.
+Securities Exch by check mark whether the registrant (1) has filed all repange Act of 1934 during the preceding 12 months (or for s), and (2) has been subject to such filing requirements for r such shorter period that the registrant was required every Interactiv by check mark whether the registrant has submitted elect e Data File required to be submitted and posted pursuant the preceding 12 months (or for such shorter period that \(\sigma\) No t to Rule 405 of Regulation S-T (§232.405 of this chapter) is not c by check mark if disclosure of delinquent filers pursuant contained herein, and will not be contained, to the best of tements incorporated by reference in Part III of this Form f registrant's knowledge, in definitive proxy or